FDSRashid/Semantic-Similarity-Arabic/README.md

 # Semantic-Similarity-Arabic

 ## General Information
 This is a Class meant for specific functionality with Arabic Large Language Models.
-The class  uses four metrics for Semantic Similarity: Cosine
+The class  uses five metrics for Semantic Similarity: Cosine
-Similarity , Euclidean Distance, , Jensen-Shannon Divergence, and Jaccard Similarity (for now).
+Similarity , Euclidean Distance, , Jensen-Shannon Divergence, Word-Movers-Distance, and Jaccard Similarity (for now).
 Classes that use embedding based metrics work with the transformer library and return torch tensors, so keep that in mind.
+The Word Movers Distance Class only uses the Aravec models, as there is only one repository i could find that had a word to vector model in Arabic.
 Pre-processing is done using the Camel-Tools library.
 This classes uses the Faiss library for optimization of comparison for encoded sentences.
 I will update this to have detailed descriptions of the models, math, and algorithms - for now, you can consult their library documentation for more details.
 I have included a dimension reducer module.
 If you have embedded texts using my class,